mythrriiii/ECE2031Servo/README.md

 - Let the user pick from where to where they want continuous turning
 - Combine it with the other features.
 - Why is changing the clock throwing errors?

+## HSPG_TestingCode_v5

+**New Features**
+This contains the completed base functionality and an extra that can output Morse Code.

+- Servo resets at the 0 position with 0.5ms pulse width, every time the key is 0
+- The servo increments by 9 degrees up to spin CCW to the left for dot and by 9*3 = 27 degrees for dash and stay at the last position when then letter is over
+- Go back to 0 for and then input again.
+- When the reset button is hit, the servo returns to position 0 and starts again.

+**Issues**

+- Combine it with the other features.
+- Add more features apart from letters